Afghanistan will not pose threat to any country, seeks no revenge, claims Taliban

 On Tuesday too, the Taliban did not provide details on the form of governance in Afghanistan under them.
 Mujahid, however, said that they would soon reach a “settlement” through which an Islamic government will be established in the country.

 Meanwhile, Afghan Vice President Amrullah Saleh claimed that in Ghani’s absence he was the “legitimate care taker president” of the country according to the Constitution.
-His Twitter bio read: “First Vice President - Islamic Republic of Afghanistan”.